johannakammler/museums.workshop/_notes/_staging/How-to-setup-this-site.md

----
-title: How to setup this site
-tags: Theme
-season : summer
----

 This is going to be a super simple post about how to setup and use this theme for your own website.